 PHY 121 - General Physics I

 PHY 122 - General Physics II

 MAT 145 - Calculus I

 MAT 146 - Calculus II

 Three elective physics courses above PHY 122

 Society of Physics Students

 The Augsburg chapter of the Society of Physics Students provides students the opportunities of membership in a national physics society and of participating in the physics community on a professional basis.
 Membership in the society is open to all students interested in physics.

 Sigma Pi Sigma

 Membership in the Augsburg chapter of this national physics honor society is open to those students who have completed the equivalent of a minor in physics, have a GPA of 3.00 in physics and overall, and rank in the upper third of their class.

-For a complete list of courses and descriptions, see the Course Description Search .

 Political Science

-Students studying Political Science at Augsburg College are provided with the tools needed for political engagement and pursuit of advanced degrees.
-Political science focuses on the role of power and authority in human affairs, an understanding necessary to know how to effect change.
+Political Science at Augsburg College helps prepare you for many things: political engagement, pursuit of an advanced degree, a successful career.
+Political science focuses on the role of power and authority in human affairs, something relevant to any field you might choose.
+Understanding power and authority is also necessary for anyone interested in political and social change.

+The major prepares you for many options after graduation, including law school, or graduate work in areas such as political science, public administration, and public policy.
+Our majors have gone on to work in government, business, communications, the non-profit sector, and education, and numerous other fields.

-Augsburg Political Science students have the benefit of experienced faculty who teach courses in all major areas of political science, and also possess special expertise in campaigns and elections, immigration and ethnic politics, urban and environmental politics, economic development, comparative and international politics, mass communications and other information technology, and American public law.
-Grounded in the diverse and international community around our college, the department directly engages the world and issues around us.
+Internships are within easy reach of the campus, because of our location in the heart of the Twin Cities metro area.
+Grounded in the diverse and international community around Augsburg, the department directly engages the world and issues around us.

-Political scientists use systematic inquiry and analysis to shed light on the dynamics of a range of phenomena, including elections, wars, poverty, human rights, regime change, and migration.
-Majors explore political ideas and values, investigate political cooperation and conflict, analyze and compare political systems, and develop perspectives on international relations.
-In the process, students relate insights from other disciplines, such as Philosophy, Psychology, Economics, History, and Sociology, to the study of politics.
+Numerous study abroad programs are also available, as well as learning opportunities throughout the country.
+The Model UN program, which travels annually to New York, is a highlight for many students.
+Our majors experience an education which can extend from the classroom to the surrounding community to places around the world.

-Covering several subfields of political science, the major supplies the breadth appropriate for graduate work in political science, public administration, public policy, law, and other professions.
-It also serves as a foundation on which to develop careers in public service, business, communications, and other fields.
-Legislative and other internships, as well as significant independent research projects, are within easy reach in the Twin Cities area.
-Combined with broad, balanced, and flexible course offerings, these special opportunities enhance the student's potential for graduate study and a successful career.
+Our experienced faculty teach in all major areas of political science, and also possess special expertise in campaigns and elections, immigration and ethnic politics, urban and environmental politics, gender and politics, economic development, comparative and international politics, mass communications and other information technology, and American public law.
+Our broad, balanced, and flexible course offerings, combined with the many special educational opportunities, enhance your potential for graduate study and a successful career.

 Faculty

 Andrew Aoki (Chair), Sarah Combellick-Bidney, Milda Hedblom, Elizabeth Klages, Norma Noonan (emerita), Joseph Underhill

 Degree and Major Requirements

 A 2.0 minimum grade is required in all courses taken for the major.

 Political Science Major

 Ten courses: